RoyRin/RoyRin.github.io/about.md

 https://stackoverflow.com/questions/19331362/using-an-image-caption-in-markdown-jekyll
 -->
 ### **Who am I? (at a high-level)**
 I'm a computer-scientist/software-engineer/generally-curious-person.
-I generally align with [effective-altruism](https://www.effectivealtruism.org/) ideas, but lately I've been trying to actually make them into effective altruism actions.
+I care a lot about public-interest technology, and lately this has been centered on technical forms of privacy.
+I write about public-interest tech and privacy on this website, but I'm moving my writing over to a substack - You can find my substack newsletter here : [https://technicallyprivate.substack.com/](https://technicallyprivate.substack.com/)!

 I graduated from NYU with a degree in Physics and Computer Science and a minor in Math in 2018.
-I worked at [Ouster] as a software engineer, first as an intern and then as a full-time employee, until July 2021.
-I'm now attending Columbia University where I'll be trying to study the intersection of computer science and society, from a highly technical perspective.
-While it's somewhat of a hard-pivot, I'm interested in moving into privacy, decentralization, and computer-science mechanisms that embed human values like recourse, fairness, and (possibly) interpretability.
+I worked at [Ouster] as a software engineer, first as an intern and then as a full-time employee.
+After Ouster went public, I left in July 2021, and I'm now attending Columbia University where I'll be trying to study the intersection of computer science and society, from a highly technical perspective.
+While it's somewhat of a hard-pivot, I'm interested in moving into privacy, decentralization, and computer-science mechanisms.
+I also generally align with [effective-altruism](https://www.effectivealtruism.org/) ideas, and lately I've been trying to actually make them into effective altruism actions.

 I'm a big proponent of [learning in public] and I intend to use this website as a platform for fleshing out my own ideas, while also giving you an idea of what it's like inside my brain.